chloehassall27/Laundr_Game/README.md

 * Sound Effects on jumping, collecting a token, losing, and winning

 ## Installation
-To install all necessary files required for further development, run
+To install all necessary files required for further development, run:
 ```
 npm i
 ```
-Optionally, run
+Optionally, run:
 ```
 npm run-script env
 ```
-to change the port the npm runs on
+to change the port the npm runs on.

-To start, run
+To start, run:
 ```
 npm start
 ```